aaort/todos/README.md

 ## Built with

-This project is built with [Flutter](https://github.com/flutter/flutter) and [Firebase](https://firebase.google.com/). local notifications are created with [Awesome Notifications](https://github.com/rafaelsetragni/awesome_notifications).
-Data stored in [Cloud Firestore](https://firebase.google.com/docs/firestore) and authentication is handled with [Firebase auth](https://firebase.google.com/docs/auth).
-Dark and light theme switching is managed with [Provider package](https://pub.dev/packages/provider).
+This project is built with [Flutter](https://github.com/flutter/flutter) and [Firebase](https://firebase.google.com/). local notifications are implemented with [Awesome Notifications](https://github.com/rafaelsetragni/awesome_notifications).

 ## Overview